GreenmaskIO/greenmask/docs/configuration.md

 ### Postgres connection variables

-Additionaly, there are some environment variables exposed by the `dump` and `restore` commands to facilitate the connection configuration with a Postgres database
+Additionally, there are some environment variables exposed by the `dump` and `restore` commands to facilitate the connection configuration with a Postgres database

 * `PGHOST` - host used to connect to the postgres database
 * `PGPORT` - port where postgres is exposed